 Hi, I’m Luci.

-I help people drop the fads, sort out the myths from reality, and understand food and fitness in a way that works for their body, and for life.
+I help executives and entrepreneurs like you sort out the myths from reality, and understand food and fitness in a way that works for your body, and for life.

-I’ve helped all kinds of people to create better food and exercise habits for the betterment of their life: From triathletes, martial artists and former basketball players, to CEO’s and work-at-home mom’s with very little time for movement; from generally healthy individuals to those with obesity, diabetes, arthritis, osteoporosis, post operational joints, post cardiac rehab, and cancer survivors, and cancer survivors who are athletes.
+Throughout my career, I’ve helped all kinds of people to create better food and exercise habits for the betterment of their life: from generally healthy individuals to those with obesity, diabetes, arthritis, osteoporosis, post operational joints, post cardiac rehab, and cancer survivors, and cancer survivors who are athletes.

 My education includes: a Master’s Degree in Business Administration (from Johns Hopkin’s University); a Master’s Degree in Exercise Physiology with an emphasis on Genetics (University of Maryland); an education in Nutrition and Dietetics (4-year accredited degree program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics at the University of Maryland); and a Bachelor’s Degree in Physical and Psychological Health.

-I speak from experience when I say that you can be optimally healthy even while over-scheduled and juggling many things at once: I acquired 2 master’s degrees inside of 3 years.
-While partnering in and directing the five-star fitness and spas above, I got my black-belt in Tae Kwon Do, competed in triathlons, run races and other multi-sport races, and maintained a photograph-able fitness body.
-I started and grew LuciFit, LLC to a multi-state company with a team of trainers on both coasts which included much traveling for business.
+I speak from experience when I say : You can be optimally healthy even while over-scheduled and juggling many things at once: I acquired 2 master’s degrees inside of 3 years.
+While partnering in and directing the five-star fitness and spas above, I got my black-belt in Tae Kwon Do, competed in triathlons, run races and other multi-sport races.
+I started and grew LuciFit, LLC to a multi-state company with a team of trainers on both coasts which included much traveling.
 And in addition to my work and workouts I’ve been a student, and then a teacher, of Yoga and Pilates since 1998.
-This has given me a unique perspective on business, busy-ness, and what it takes to stay healthy in the modern-day life we’re all living.
+This has given me a unique perspective on business, busy-ness, and what it takes to stay healthy in the modern- technological life we’re all living.

 The three, most important lessons I’ve gathered from my education and experience to date are: